hkcc375/stock-exchange-order-matching-engine/README.md

 ## Setup :

 ### Dependencies :
 - Please ensure you have a C++ Compiler (gcc / clang) available.
-Here, I use clang
+Here, I use clang version 19.1.1
-- Please ensure you have installed GTest framework (for running Unit Tests)
+- Please ensure you have installed GTest framework (for running Unit Tests).
+Here, I use GoogleTest 1.17.0

 ### Steps to run :
 - Remove any available old builds by `rm -rf build/` in the root project directory